maizzle/tailwindcss-email-variants/README.md

 A plugin that provides variants for email client targeting hacks used in HTML emails.

+All variants are based on targeting hacks from [howtotarget.email](https://howtotarget.email)

 ## Installation

 Install the plugin from npm: